-For rough and tumble water play, though, I have to recommend a dedicated waterproof camera.
+For rough and tumble water play, though, I have to recommend a grabbing one of the best dedicated waterproof cameras available today.
 Starting at prices as low as $139, waterpoof cameras can be a compelling way to get higher-quality footage without risking your smartphone.

 As for call quality, every case resulted in slightly muted calls for the caller — but little-to-no issues for callers on the other end.